DilsherB/Space-Travelers-Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all my coding partners at Microverse
+We would like to thank all my coding partners at Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>